37

 async

-, script is not executed immediately once the file is loaded, and the DOM load is not blocked. - This attribute ensures the script is executed only when the DOM is completely loaded.
+, script is not executed immediately once the file is loaded, and the DOM load is not blocked. <head>

 - When your script manipulates the DOM content.